About Mechanized Access

 The Promontory (top platform)

-A promontory has been designed to take advantage of the amazing views from the top of the bank near the Hotel Macdonald.
-Stop under the sheltered canopy as you load onto the funicular, take a moment to relax at one of the seating areas, or spend a few moments at the top of the urban staircase taking in the sights.
+A promontory will allow users to take advantage of the amazing views from the top of the bank near the Hotel Macdonald.
+Stop under the sheltered canopy as you load onto the funicular, take a moment to relax at one of the seating areas, or spend a few moments at the top of the urban staircase and take in the sights.

-Designed for more than getting from point A to point B, these are not your typical river valley stairs.
-Wide and welcoming, the stairs are a place to linger, to stop and sit, or to get in your daily workout.
+Designed for more than getting from point A to point B, these wide and welcoming stairs are a place to linger, to stop and sit, or to get in your daily workout.
 For those cyclists not wanting to take the funicular, a bike rail runs the length of the stairs.

-Connecting the promenade to the lookout, the bridge will provide a safe passage for pedestrians across Grierson Hill Road.
+Connecting the promenade to the lookout, the bridge will provide safe passage across Grierson Hill Road.

 The bridge gently slopes down to overlook the edge of the river.
-A glass railing and built-in seating will allow a seamless, breathtaking experience.
-Take in the flow of the river and the downtown skyline!
+A glass railing and built-in seating will allow a seamless way to take in the flow of the river and the downtown skyline!

 What does mechanized access mean?

-The City of Edmonton looks for opportunities to provide the public with connectivity between urban areas and the river valley.
-In addition to increasing connectivity in the river valley, the Mechanized River Access project is intended to address the challenges some citizens may face in accessing the river valley from Edmonton’s downtown.
-The current access (stairs near the Hotel MacDonald) presents a significant issue for people with mobility issues.
-Through thoughtful design and mechanized components, the project will provide all Edmontonians and visitors access to the river valley from our downtown.
+The City of Edmonton looks for opportunities to create connectivity between urban areas and the river valley.
+In addition to increasing connectivity, the Mechanized River Access project is intended to address the challenges some citizens may face in accessing the river valley from downtown.
+The current access (stairs near the Hotel Macdonald) presents a significant issue for people with mobility issues.
+Through thoughtful design and mechanized components, the project will provide all Edmontonians and visitors with access to the river valley from downtown.

 Why was a funicular chosen?

 The City considered a number of outdoor mechanized systems that have been built across the world in urban environments.
-The funicular was selected as the best option for this location to transport people between the higher and lower elevation.
-Funiculars are safe, have a smaller footprint than other options, typically have long service lives and are more economical than other fully accessible systems.
+The funicular was selected as the best option for this location.
+Funiculars are safe, have a smaller footprint than other options, typically have long service lives, and are more economical than other fully accessible systems.